Terminal Email Client with Raspberry PI and Mutt

-High speed micro SD Card is not strictly required for this software, but it is useful if you will make other projects on same PI requiring high resources load.
+A high-speed micro SD Card is not strictly required for this software, but it is useful if you will make other projects on the same PI requiring high resources load.

 Install Operating System

 Make your OS updated.
-From terminal, issue following command:
+From the terminal, issue the following command:

 sudo apt update -y && sudo apt upgrade -y